 In case of a grid disturbance, the schedule of the generator is revised as per actual and actual data is available after the operating day is over after validation of actual data.

-After correcting discrepancies RLDC prepare final implemented schedule for monthly REA data.
+All the implemented schedules are available on the respective websites of RLDCs.
+Accordingly, NTPC may go ahead with separate arrangement with their beneficiaries to accept provision bills raised by NTPC based on the data downloaded by NTPC from the web-site of RLDCs.

-Since it may not be prudent to submit unprocessed data for preparation of REA as the same may cause frequent revision of REA, at least two complete working day at ERLDC end is required downloading, checking, processing, and rectification, communication, synching & sharing of schedule data.
+In such case, RLDCs shall then furnish the final implemented schedule to RPCs only after receipt of observations from all the Utilities after 5 days as per IEGC instead of sending provisional schedules after two days.

 Thanking you